Dr.MycoTek

 Can I eat wild mushrooms raw?

 No — always cook wild mushrooms thoroughly.
 Many species that are considered edible contain compounds that cause illness when raw: morels contain hydrazine derivatives, honey mushrooms cause GI distress when undercooked, and even shiitake can cause flagellate dermatitis from raw consumption.
 Cooking for at least 10 to 15 minutes at medium-high heat neutralizes most problematic compounds.
 There is no safe category of wild mushroom that can be reliably eaten raw.
-Even species sold commercially (like white button mushrooms) are safer cooked.

 How do I know if I'm allergic or sensitive to a wild mushroom?

 Individual sensitivities to mushrooms are common and unpredictable.
 Approximately 10 percent of people experience GI upset from Chicken of the Woods, for example, even when it is properly identified and cooked.
-The standard approach is: on your first time eating any new species, consume only a small amount (a few bites), wait 24 hours, and observe for any symptoms — nausea, cramping, diarrhoea, skin rash, or unusual reactions.
+The standard approach is: on your first time eating any new species, consume only a small amount (a few bites), wait 24 hours, and observe for any symptoms — nausea, cramping, diarrhoea, skin rash.
 If you tolerate it well, you can eat normal quantities next time.
 Keep a log of species consumed and any reactions.
 Never eat multiple new species for the first time in the same meal.

 Where are the best places to find edible wild mushrooms?